kevinlowe0x3F7/strongest-mtg/README.md

 # Coolest MTG
 Yes it is called strongest-mtg, but because I realized it's a lot of reading to determine which card is the strongest, I figured the better question is which card is cooler.

-Fun little project created with NextJS 13, React 18, Typescript, tRPC, Prisma, and MySQL
+Fun little project created with NextJS 13, React 18, Typescript, tRPC, Material UI, Prisma, and MySQL.

+Heavily inspired by Theo's [roundest-mon](https://github.com/t3dotgg/roundest-mon) application.

 ## Previews
 <img width="1190" alt="Screenshot 2023-02-22 at 10 35 13 PM" src="https://user-images.githubusercontent.com/14530131/220836127-74134718-8712-4c47-a652-ace6c5c5d296.png">